hollodk/beastprint-sdk/README.md

    * These override the built‑in defaults on a per-field basis.
    */
   pdfOptions?: PrintdeskPdfOptions;

   /**
-   * Optional printer options forwarded to the Printdesk agent.
-   * These override the built‑in defaults on a per-field basis.
-   */
-  printerOptions?: PrintdeskPrinterOptions;

-  /**
    * Optional printer selection for the agent.